Magnetic-tape data storage: UNIVAC

 Magnetic tape was first used to record computer data in 1951 on the UNIVAC I. The UNISERVO drive recording medium was a thin metal strip of 0.5 in wide nickel-plated phosphor bronze.
 Recording density was 128 characters per inch (198 micrometres per character) on eight tracks at a linear speed of 100 in/s, yielding a data rate of 12,800 characters per second.
 Of the eight tracks, six were data, one was for parity, and one was a clock, or timing track.
 Making allowances for the empty space between tape blocks, the actual transfer rate was around 7,200 characters per second.
-A small reel of mylar tape provided separation from the metal tape and the read/write head.
+A small reel of mylar tape provided separation between the metal tape and the read/write head.

 IBM formats

 IBM computers from the 1950s used ferric-oxide-coated tape similar to that used in audio recording.
 IBM's technology soon became the de facto industry standard.
 Magnetic tape dimensions were 0.5 in wide and wound on removable reels.
 Different tape lengths were available with 1200 ft and 2400 ft on mil and one half thickness being somewhat standard.
 During the 1980s, longer tape lengths such as 3600 ft became available using a much thinner PET film.
 Most tape drives could support a maximum reel size of 10.5 in.
 A so-called mini-reel was common for smaller data sets, such as for software distribution.
 These were 7 in reels, often with no fixed length—the tape was sized to fit the amount of data recorded on it as a cost-saving measure.

 CDC used IBM-compatible 1/2 in magnetic tapes, but also offered a 1 in variant, with 14 tracks (12 data tracks corresponding to the 12-bit word of CDC 6000 series peripheral processors, plus 2 parity bits) in the CDC 626 drive.

 Early IBM tape drives, such as the IBM 727 and IBM 729, were mechanically sophisticated floor-standing drives that used vacuum columns to buffer long u-shaped loops of tape.
 Between servo control of powerful reel motors, a low-mass capstan drive, and the low-friction and controlled tension of the vacuum columns, fast start and stop of the tape at the tape-to-head interface could be achieved.
 The fast acceleration is possible because the tape mass in the vacuum columns is small; the length of tape buffered in the columns provides time to accelerate the high-inertia reels.
 When active, the two tape reels thus fed tape into or pulled tape out of the vacuum columns, intermittently spinning in rapid, unsynchronized bursts, resulting in visually striking action.
-Stock shots of such vacuum-column tape drives in motion were ironically used to represent computers in movies and television.
+Stock shots of such vacuum-column tape drives in motion were emblematically representative of computers in movies and television.